truongthimyduyen27042001/content/files/en-us/glossary/plugin/index.md

 Between 2016 and 2021 browser vendors worked on a deprecation roadmap for plugins and in particular for Adobe Flash, and today plugins are no longer supported by any major browsers.

-Plugins should not be confused with browser extensions, which unlike plugins are distributed as source code rather than binaries, and which are still supported by browsers, notably using the {{Glossary("WebExtensions")}} system.
+Plugins should not be confused with browser extensions, which unlike plugins are distributed as source code rather than binaries, and which are still supported by browsers, notably using the {{Glossary("WebExtensions")}} system.ssdsddsd

 ## See also